joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/programming-html-and-javascript-in-air/about-the-htmlloader-class.md

 [Cross-scripting content in different security sandboxes](WS5b3ccc516d4fbf351e63e3d118666ade46-7f08.html).

-If you call code that is restricted from use in a sandbox for security reasons, the runtime dispatches a JavaScript error: “Adobe AIR runtime security violation for JavaScript code in the application security sandbox.”
+If you call code that is restricted from use in a sandbox for security reasons, the runtime dispatches a JavaScript error: "Adobe AIR runtime security violation for JavaScript code in the application security sandbox."

 To avoid this error, follow the coding practices described in the next section, [Avoiding security-related JavaScript errors](WS5b3ccc516d4fbf351e63e3d118666ade46-7f0e.html).